Supported accommodation is a type of housing that provides higher level care and support for people with particular

 You can also find information on applying for ongoing disability support on our departmental website.

 People who live in supported accommodation pay a residential charge.
 This charge may be for rent or, both rent and services like food, utilities, furniture and whitegoods.

 The charge may be a flat rate or a percentage of Commonwealth Disability Support Pension and Rent Assistance payments.

-See our departmental website for more on the residential charge for supported accommodation that we manage.
+See our Service Providers website for more on the residential charge for supported accommodation that we manage.